-Some varieties, such as Golden Delicious, are very subject to water loss.
-The fruit boxes or bulk bins may be covered with polyethylene film.
-These covers should not be sealed or the fruit may develop an off flavor.
+Some varieties, such as Golden Delicious, are very sensitive to water loss, and therefore the fruit boxes or bulk bins may be covered with polyethylene film.
+These covers should not be sealed, or the fruit may develop an off flavor.
 The tops of bins should be covered with film after field heat has been removed.